Emily in Paris

 'un rosé': a rosé wine.
-This is where pronunciation matters, the "e" in rose is silent as if you only had a z (roz), however, the "é" in the wine is not.
+This is where pronunciation matters.
+The "e" in rose is silent as if you only had a z (roz), however, the "é" in rosé is not.
 Choose your pronunciation carefully!

 'biche': a deer (a little nickname in French, it's usually used with "ma").
-Here again, pronunciation will be everything, no hard "t" in there as you would find in a certain word in English.
+Here again, pronunciation will be everything; there's no hard "t" in there as you would find in a certain word in English.
 "Good luck Biche!"

 'une influenceuse'/'un influenceur': an influencer.
 An anglicism with a french twist!